Lady Anastasia: History

-In 2001, the yacht was launched by Sensation Yachts in New Zealand.
-She was launched under the name Aria.
+In 2001, the yacht was launched by Sensation Yachts in New Zealand She was launched under the name Aria. for Robert Milhous.

 In 2018, the yacht was placed on sale.

 In February 2022, chief engineer Taras Ostapchuk tried to sabotage and sink the superyacht by intentional scuttling through opening the seacocks, at Port Adriano, Palma, Mallorca, Spain.
 He was unsuccessful as other crew members were alerted by alarm and rescued the ship.
 Ostapchuk attempted to take action against the head of Rosoboronexport, arms oligarch and yacht owner Aleksandr Mikheyev, in revenge for Russia attacking Kyiv during the 2022 Russian invasion of Ukraine.

 In March 2022, Spanish authorities seized the yacht pursuant to European Union sanctions against Mikheev.